kumpan/unikorn/content/unikorns/2021-02-23-felicia-öhrn.md

     the box.

     These traits makes magic in any situation needing a creative solution.
-Such as ideas for how to interact with a specific group of people with a nerdy passion for something.
+Such as ideas for how to interact with a specific group of people with a nerdy passions.
 latest_posts_text: Read more
 posts_category: Unikorn Marketing
 SEOform: